-McKee, a Jackson, was the representative for Alabama's 2nd congressional district from 1827 to 1829.
+McKee was the representative for Alabama’s 2nd congressional district and was a Jackson.
+He served from 1827 to 1829.

 From Dec 1823 to Mar 1829, McKee missed 120 of 438 roll call votes, which is 27.4%.
 This is worse than the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.

 |Dec 1823-May 1824||79||23||29.1%||81st|

 |Dec 1824-Mar 1825||15||5||33.3%||83rd|

 |Dec 1828-Mar 1829||73||19||26.0%||61st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information